3lVA/FED-CA1-Sustainability-Site-School-Project/README.md

 Static site about sustainability for FED CA1 (HTML/CSS)

 # Sustainability Website — FED CA1 Project
 This is a static website created as part of the Front-End Web Development CA1 (Continuous Assessment 1) project for my course.
+**Grade: A**

 ## Features
 - Responsive layout using HTML5 and CSS3